 I often use a Spice Rub.
 I have to be honest and admit that I don’t make my own but use a heaped tbsp of fajita spices.

-I then serve the chicken in wraps/tortillas with roasted peppers (also cooked in fajita spice), sour cream and grated cheese.
+I then serve the chicken carved in wraps/tortillas with roasted peppers (also cooked in fajita spice), sour cream and grated cheese.

 Any leftovers make a great salad.